 Lakeside at Wyndham Lake Buena Vista

-As these Character meals are not held at Disney Resorts the Disney Dining Plan is not accepted.
-However, several of these meals are significantly cheaper than Character Meals at Disney owned resorts.
+The Disney Dining Plan is not accepted for character meals at non-Disney Resorts.
+However, several of these meals are significantly cheaper than Character Meals at Disney-owned resorts.

 Learn More about Disney Dining

-We have created a Guide to Dining at Walt Disney World which explains all the options available.
+We have created a 2021 Guide to Dining at Walt Disney World, which explains all the options available.

-Our Guide to Walt Disney World is a great resource for planning your Disney World Vacation.
+Our 2021 Guide to Walt Disney World is an excellent resource for planning your Disney World Vacation.